tedk13/pui-website/content/docs/layout/blocks.md

 date: 2018-07-20T12:59:15-04:00
 ---

 Blocks are Platform UI's core structural component.
 Here are some of the features and concepts behind our grid.
+The block layout is powered by flex-box.
+This layout is based on a 12 column grid.
+When building your layouts, you will need to assign values to either a wrapping `block-container` for equal size grids, or to the individual `block` for specific sizes.
+This layout is also fully responsive.
+Each `block` has a width of 100% applied for all resolutions.
+We kept mobile-first in mind so from there, you add responsive modifiers to change the size of your block or blocks at larger resolutions.
+More about all of this below.

 ## Block Containers

-- All block grids start with a wrapper of `block-container` that is set to `display: flex ` with `flex-wrap: wrap`.
+- All block grids start with a wrapper of `block-container` that is set to `display: flex `.
-- `block-container` can also act as a row.
+- `block-container`s have `flex-wrap: wrap` applied as well.
 - `block-container` has modifiers to allow auto-placement based on responsive breakpoints.
-- Adding a `{breakpoint}-up-{value}` class will create a grid of equally size blocks within the grid.
-For example: `block-container` `tablet-up-2` `laptop-up-4` would result in a grid with 2 blocks per row starting at the tablet resolution, then when the screen size reaches the laptop resolution, you would see 4 blocks per row.
-Each block would have the same width as well.

 <div class="mt-3 mb-4">
 {{< highlight html >}}